Back to all blogs

 Pattern 3: High TSH but Normal Free T4

-This is known as "subclinical hypothyroidism."
-The brain is starting to work harder to keep the thyroid levels within the normal range.
-While the T4 is technically "normal," the elevated TSH suggests the system is under strain.
-Some people feel perfectly fine in this state, while others experience significant symptoms.
+Known as "subclinical hypothyroidism," the brain is working harder to keep the thyroid levels within the normal range.
 Whether to treat this stage is a common point of discussion between patients and their GPs; if you’re unsure whether tests can be misleading, see our guide on can thyroid tests be wrong?.

 Pattern 4: Low TSH and Low Free T4

-This is a rarer pattern that may suggest "secondary hypothyroidism."
-In this case, the issue isn't with the thyroid gland itself, but with the pituitary gland or the hypothalamus in the brain.
+This rarer pattern may suggest "secondary hypothyroidism," where the issue lies with the pituitary gland.
 The brain isn't sending the TSH signal, so the thyroid doesn't know it needs to produce hormone.
-This pattern always requires a detailed consultation with a doctor or endocrinologist.
+This always requires a specialist review.

 The Importance of the "Blue Horizon Extras"

 At Blue Horizon, we have been helping patients access pathology since 2009.
 Over the years, we have learned that the thyroid does not work in a vacuum.
-It is heavily influenced by other factors in the body.
 This is why our thyroid test tiers (Bronze, Silver, Gold, and Platinum) include what we call the Blue Horizon Extras: Magnesium and Cortisol.

 Magnesium